Mouthless-Stoat/sigil101/src/ch2/1-the-basics.md

 @@snip ./listings/2-1.gd:body
 ```

-Take note that it is slightly indented in, this is to tell Godot that this code belong in the `_init` function we just made,`[text] gdscript` are very picky about these indentation, through out this book we will use 4 spaces indentation and any snippet of code you copy from this book will follow that.
-When you are typing code in Godot Engine however, you can indent by hitting the `[text] Tab` key this will insert a tab character instead of 4 spaces, be very careful and convert this book 4 spaces snippet to 1 tab or else your code will not run.
+Take note that it is slightly indented in, this is to tell Godot that this code belong in the body of the `_init` function we just made,`[] gdscript` are very picky about these indentation, through out this book we will use 4 spaces when indenting and any snippet of code you copy from this book will follow that.
+Godot When you are typing code in the Godot Engine however, you can indent by hitting the `[] Tab` key this will insert a tab character instead of 4 spaces, be very careful and convert this book 4 spaces snippet to 1 tab or else your code will not run.

 Anyway, in this function body, you have 2 lines `print("Hello!")` and `quit()`.
-The first line we call the function `print` to print the text `[text] Hello!` to the screen.
-See that `"Hello!"` is wrap within `""`, this mean that we want `Hello!` to be a string, we will talk more about string and other type in [Chapter 2.3](./ch2-3-types.md).
+The first line we call the function `print` to print the text `[] Hello!` to the screen.
+See that `"Hello!"` is wrap within `""`, this mean that we want `Hello!` to be a string, we will talk more about string and other type in [Chapter 2.3](./3-types.md).
 Lastly we do another function call `quit()` this is to tell godot to stop running the code and close the program.

 ## Ceremony

-These lines here:
+These lines below:

 ```gd
 @@snip ./listings/2-1.gd:ceremony